andresnowak/mnlp_mcqa_model/README.md

 - Maybe use QLora
 - Does SFTT and in general when doing finetuning, is the loss done on Question and Answer? or just the answer?
   - For the training also doing the masking of the question seems to depend on the finetuning task, for the instruction finetuning it seems we don't have to mask the question
+    - Still not sure if we have to mask the question (or instruction) or not during training?
 - Use packing maybe, because it helps putting multiple examples in a single prompt up to max seq length (packing adds eos sentence tokens between examples)
 - We should use an effective batch size of 128
   - Doing small batch sizes makes the gradient noisy, and this can make the model take a "zig-zag" path to the optimal solution